krayin/krayin-docs/docs/1.x/packages/assets.md

 ## Directory Structure

-To maintain organization and manage these assets effectively, developers typically structure them within dedicated folders in the project's `Resources\assets` directory.
+To maintain organization and manage these assets effectively, developers typically structure them within dedicated directories in the project's `Resources\assets` directory.
 For instance:

 - `/Resources/assets/images`: Stores image files used throughout the application.
 - `/Resources/assets/js`: Holds JavaScript files such as `app.js` for client-side scripting.